 More visitors mean more wear and tear on our facilities.
-Unfortunately, IDPR already has a backlog of maintenance projects.
-The Department is determined to address maintenance needs of our facilities through the annual capital budgeting process.
-However, maintenance of Parks is an on-going issue and current legislative appropriation is not sufficient The goal is to eliminate the backlog of overdue maintenance.
+Unfortunately, IDPR already has a backlog of maintenance and capital expansion projects.
+The Department is determined to address the maintenance needs of our facilities and eliminate the backlog of overdue maintenance.

-Performance Measure 6: Seek additional capital funding each year to reduce the backlog of maintenance projects for above ground facilities by FY 2030 and establish a preventative maintenance program.
+Performance Measure 4: Reduce the backlog of maintenance projects by Fiscal Year 2030 and establish an ongoing maintenance program.

-Task 10: In preparing the capital budget each year, evaluate progress toward the goal of preventative maintenance projects.

-Task 11: By January 2024, prepare a comprehensive assessment of all IDPR facilities, required maintenance, and facilities condition.
+- Task 11: In preparing the capital budget each year, evaluate progress toward the goal of eliminating the agency's maintenance backlog. - Task 12: By January 2026, update a comprehensive assessment of all IDPR facilities, required maintenance, and facilities' condition.